sashamerkulev/MapperJ/README.md

 }

 ```
-As you can see this class will help you transfer data to Intent or Bundle and back which is convinient way for transfer arguments to fragments, activities and etc.
+As you can see this class will help you to transfer data to Intent or Bundle and back which is convinient way for transfer arguments to fragments, activities and etc.